 But first, you need to know your enemy and know him well!
 So, we’ll start with this.

 Why everybody thinks working at Big Tech companies is the dream

-Of course, we’ve all heard those stories of how Google is feeding and breeding their employees.
-They have lounge zones, unlimited fruit and food, the latest technology, fun activities available right on campus.
-I mean – you can absolutely come and live there.
+Of course, we’ve all heard those stories of how Google is feeding and breeding its employees.
+They have lounge zones, unlimited fruit and food, the latest technology, and fun activities on campus.
+I mean – you can come and live there.
 Isn’t it the dream?

 Undoubtedly, it is for some.

-These are top six reasons why people consider working for a big tech company.
+These are the top six reasons why people consider working for a big tech company.